There is No Tomorrow

 John Maxwell

 Then once you start seeing progress and changes in your body, you will look forward to eating better and exercising.
 I promise there will come a day when you will look forward to working out.
-You will reach a point where you only want to eat healthy foods because it makes no sense to put garbage in the very body you’ve been working so hard to change.
+You will reach a point where you only want to eat healthy foods because it makes no sense to put garbage in the body you’ve been working so hard to change.

 I wake up every morning with no alarm clock…fired up about starting my day.
 After 30 minutes of coffee and bible study, I’m off to the gym.
-I consider this a blessing and a privilege and it’s truly one of the high points of my day.
+I consider this a blessing and a privilege, and it’s genuinely one of the high points of my day.
 Working out can be the same for you as well….no matter what time of day best fits your personality and schedule.

 Action Step for My Readers:

-If you struggle with setting goals, determine the one thing in your life that you most want to accomplish or that you would like to change verses where you are now.
-Now create an action plan for the next 90 days that will move you towards this goal.
+If you struggle with setting goals, determine the one thing in your life that you most want to accomplish or that you would like to change versus where you are now.
+Create an action plan for the next 90 days to move you toward this goal.
 Break these steps down by month, week, and day.
 And remember, for a goal to be valid, it must be “SMART”:

 S – Specific